 Dallas & Fort Worth, TX,

-Mouser’s valued suppliers Amphenol and Intel® were co-sponsors of the I.S.S.
+Mouser’s valued suppliers Amphenol and Intel® are co-sponsors of the I.S.S.
 Design Challenge.
-Mouser also partnered with the Institute of Electrical and Electronics Engineers (IEEE), Made In Space, and MacroFab.
+Mouser also partnered with the Institute of Electrical and Electronics Engineers (IEEE) and Made In Space, along with Hackster and MacroFab.

 About Mouser Electronics

 Mouser Electronics, a subsidiary of TTI, Inc., is part of Warren Buffett’s Berkshire Hathaway family of companies.
 Mouser is an award-winning, authorized semiconductor and electronic component distributor focused on rapid New Product Introductions from its manufacturing partners for electronic design engineers and buyers.
 Mouser.com features more than 4 million products from more than 600 manufacturers.
 The global distributor’s website offers multiple languages and currencies, providing designers worldwide with the newest data on the components now available for the next generation of electronic devices.
 Mouser ships globally to over 500,000 customers in 170 countries from its 750,000 sq. ft. state-of-the-art facility south of Dallas, Texas.
 For more information, visit www.mouser.com.

 About Grant Imahara

 Well known in the engineering community, Grant Imahara has paired his engineering expertise with a Hollywood TV and film career.
 In addition to his roles on MythBusters and BattleBots, Imahara is the inventor behind many famous robotic characters, including the Star Wars prequel-era R2-D2, talking robot sidekick Geoff Peterson from The Late Late Show with Craig Ferguson, and the rhythmic arms on the modern-day Energizer Bunny.